FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mrr-00.md

 2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 ### intel-xxv710
-#### af_xdp
-##### eth-l2bdbasemaclrn
-1c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdbasemaclrn
-2c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdbasemaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdbasemaclrn
-##### eth-l2bdscale10kmaclrn
-1c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
-2c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
-##### eth-l2bdscale100kmaclrn
-1c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale100kmaclrn
-2c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale100kmaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale100kmaclrn
-##### eth-l2bdscale1mmaclrn
-1c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale1mmaclrn
-2c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale1mmaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2bdscale1mmaclrn
-##### eth-l2xcbase
-1c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2xcbase
-2c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2xcbase
-4c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2xcbase
-##### eth-l2patch
-1c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2patch
-2c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2patch
-4c AND 64b AND mrr AND xxv710 AND drv_af_xdp AND eth-l2patch
 #### avf
 ##### eth-l2bdbasemaclrn
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn